brmson/yodaqa/doc/HIGHLEVEL.md

 surrounding sentences (and resolving coreferences) etc.

 The initial annotator stages do various NLP analysis and passage filtering;
-relevant passages are stored and processed in a Passages view.
-The later annotator stages of this aggregate phase will start spawning CandidateAnswer annotations that represent some potential answers.
+relevant passages are stored and processed in a Passages view, further views may also be used internally.
+The later annotator stages of this aggregate phase will start spawning CandidateAnswer annotations that represent some potential answers (in the Result view!).

 ## Answer Generator